-Cultural Appropriation and the Intimacy of Groups, with Matt Strohl (Philosophical Studies, forthcoming).
+Cultural Appropriation and the Intimacy of Groups, with Matt Strohl (Philosophical Studies, 2019).
 Some practices are the intimate practices of groups, and that’s why it’s sometimes wrong to appropriate them.
 Appropriating against the wishes of a group is a breach of intimacy, but so is policing appropriation as an outsider, without consulting the wishes of that particular group.

 The Uses of Aesthetic Testimony (British Journal of Aesthetics 51 (1), 2017: 19-36).
 On what how much we actually do trust each other on aesthetic matters, and what that means for the objectivity of aesthetic judgment.

 Echo Chambers and Epistemic Bubbles (Episteme, 2018).
 “Epistemic bubbles” are informational networks that leave out relevant voices.
 “Echo chambers” are social structures where insiders are taught to systematically distrust outside voices.
 Echo chambers can only be fixed by repairing broken trust.

 Cognitive Islands and Runaway Echo Chambers (Synthese, 2018).
 In some domains, we must exercise our own abilities in order to decide which experts to trust.
 This leads us vulnerable to a runaway bootstrapping effect, where flawed abilities compound themselves through the choice of bad experts.